WPCloudDeploy/wp-cloud-deploy/README.md

 * New: Save any IPv6 address that DigitalOcean assigns to servers.
 Request IPv6 addresses on all new DigitalOcean servers.
 * New: Add install and support links to the plugin entry in the WP plugins list.
 * New: Add code to display the change log directly in the plugin list when a new version is available.
+* New: WPAPP - Add global option to enable delete protection on all new sites.
 * Tweak: Make sure that certain messages only display to users who pass the wpcd_is_admin() check instead of all users.
 * Tweak: WPAPP - Disable old PHP versions on new servers by default.
 Add controls to allow admin to re-enable them on a server-by-server basis.
 * Tweak: WPAPP - Preference ipv4 over ipv6 (update bash create-server script)